Just for Beginners: The Ninja Guide of Making Resin Art

 Step 9: Use a heat gun

 Here’s where resin art gets fun and imaginative.
 Use your heat gun to push the resin around your painting surface.
 It makes interesting designs and will create cells in resin.
-Plus it removes resin bubbles, which is another challenge I see with beginners making art.
+Plus, it removes resin bubbles, which is another mistake I see with beginners making art.

 Step 10: Cover your resin painting